AFan2025/CSMC_35200_BraintoTextGroup/DiffNeuralDecoder/diffusionNeuralDecoder/README.md

 We are using the train.clean.360 split from the LibriSpeech set which is 104k rows long.
 #### LibriSpeech ASR Character length
-- 34.5% 5-63
-- 32.4% 63-121
-- 17.0% 121-179
+Median is between 180 to 219 words

 Good Range + greater by a large margin of the character lengths.
-Will likely use max 179 character lenght from this dataset.
-If training too long, could consider using up to 121 characters.
-Limiting to below 179 achieves ~84k rows which is 8x our finetuning BCI set. limiting to 121 rows achieves around ~65k which is 6x our finetuning BCI set.
-121 is also around 4x our mean character length in the BCI dataset, which is close to ideal due to allowing the model to see a wealth of phoneme lengths without being too long.
+Will likely use max 200 character length from this dataset.
+This isn't the most well specified as there aren't as many sentences in the same length/domain as the BCI dataset, but we will have to make due

-For the limits of this project, 121 characters was chosen for compute time using around 65k rows, however, later tests can be made using higher numbers.
+For the limits of this project, 200 characters was chosen for compute time using around 65k rows, however, later tests can be made using larger datasets numbers.